0xgivn/scratch_pad_chia/README.md

 This repo is used to research and test chialisp code.
 [Overview](https://www.youtube.com/watch?v=lh9spX6Qv8I) of the coin system, statefulness, puzzles.
+Developer [summary](https://youtu.be/dEFLJSU87K8?t=1878) of Chia.

 Examples are from:
 - [Chia Network playlist](https://www.youtube.com/playlist?list=PLmnzWPUjpmaGzFNq2PeMljHNrXGwj2TDY)